quixio/quix-streams/docs/connectors/sinks/postgresql-sink.md

 ## How It Works

-PostgresSink is a batching sink.
+PostgreSQLSink is a batching sink.
 It batches processed records in memory per topic partition and writes them to the PostgreSQL database when a checkpoint has been committed.

 Under the hood, it dynamically adjusts the schema by adding new columns if schema_auto_update is enabled.
 Processed records are written as rows in the specified table.

 What Data Can Be Sent to PostgreSQL?

-PostgresSink can accept only dictionary values.
+PostgreSQLSink can accept only dictionary values.

 If the record values are not dictionaries, you need to convert them to dictionaries using StreamingDataFrame.apply() before sinking.